Finding Your Purpose

 There are many career options for KIN majors, which can be exciting yet daunting to think about.
 Here’s what to remember when exploring career paths.

 - You are not defined by your major.
 KIN graduates are individuals with a multitude of unique transferable skills and academic knowledge that would be perfect for many different professions.
 Explore some options at What Can I Do With This Major?

 - Keep your options open.
 You may really have your heart set on becoming, say, an athletic trainer, but it’s a good idea to consider alternative options as well.
 Parallel plans are not something to be ashamed of.
-It’s healthy to pursue many interests to learn about multiple options.
+It’s healthy to pursue many interests to learn about all your options.

 - Determine if graduate or professional school is right for you.
 Not everyone wants to continue their academic endeavors after finishing a 4-year degree.
-Know if graduate school is mandatory to reach your career goals and decide if that’s the right fit for you.
-(P.S. most healthcare related fields require some kind of advanced degree or certification).
-In fact, most years about 50% or more of KIN graduates get a job after leaving MSU and are working in a variety of professional areas.
-See the Destination Survey for a snapshot of where KIN grads go.
+Know if graduate school is mandatory to reach your career goals and decide if that’s right for you (P.S. most healthcare related fields require some kind of advanced degree or certification).
+In fact, most years more than 50% of KIN graduates get a job after leaving MSU and are working in a variety of professional areas and industries.
+See the Destination Survey for a snapshot of first destinations.

 - Do your research.
-It takes some hard work and effort to learn about all your options.
+It takes hard work and effort to learn about all your options.
 Google is your friend!
-Search key words, job titles, industry areas and professional/graduate programs.
+Search key words, job titles, industry areas, and professional/graduate programs.
 Networking is also important.
 Reach out to local area hospitals or organizations to seek volunteer opportunities, use online resources like Linkedin to connect with alumni and professionals, attend a career-related event, and talk with your friends, family, peers, advisors, or professors to explore your interests, passions, and talents.
-For your advisors’ favorite list of professions…
+For your advisors’ favorite list of professions click here.

 KIN Careers – Starting Your Career Right After College